wso2/docs-mi/en/docs/learn/enterprise-integration-patterns/message-construction/document-message.md

 # Document Message

-This section explains, through an example scenario, how the Document Message EIP can be implemented using the ESB profile of WSO2 EI.
+This page explains how you can implement a sample scenario of the Document Message EIP using WSO2 Micro Integrator.

 ## Introduction to Document Message

 The Document Message EIP is used to reliably transfer a data structure between applications.
-The Command Message EIP allows you to invoke only a specific client through the ESB, while the Document Message EIP sends the entire data unit to the receiver.
+The Command Message EIP allows you to invoke only a specific client through the WSO2 MI, while the Document Message EIP sends the entire data unit to the receiver.

 !!! info
     For more information, see the [Document Message](http://www.eaipatterns.com/DocumentMessage.html) documentation.